-All full-time students must participate in a meal plan.
-Limited or no food service is available during fall, Thanksgiving, December holiday, winter, spring, or other breaks.
+All full-time undergraduate students must participate in a meal plan.
+Limited or no food service is available during breaks, including the fall, Thanksgiving, December holiday, winter, spring, or other breaks.
 During some breaks, food may be available for purchase.
 The College also maintains a food pantry for supplemental needs.